 After applying for the Hexagon Mining internship position, Daniela was invited for an interview.
 “I wasn’t that nervous, but wondered if I met all the qualifications of the position since I’m still learning.”
 Following the interview, she walked out feeling it had gone well, but she was happily surprised when her interviewer came out to offer her the internship.
 “My smile was so big it went from ear to ear.
 I was so happy that this internship would be my focus this summer.”

 It has been a pleasure getting to know Daniela over the years here at Earn to Learn.
 At the past UA Evening of Honors, Daniela was given the Mighty Mentor award.
 She has mentored other students across campus, encourages high school students to attend college, and likes to volunteer when she can.
-She is the Vice Present of Women in Engineering, which empowers girls to pursue STEM careers.
-She credits Earn to Learn with helping her get here, “Nothing wouldn have been possible if I didn’t have the underlying support of [your team].”
+She is the vice present of Women in Engineering, which empowers girls to pursue STEM careers.
+She credits Earn to Learn with helping her get here, “Nothing would have been possible if I didn’t have the underlying support of [your team].”

 Posted on: September 6, 2017